ori-drs/aerial_terrestrial_registration/README.md

 * **`save_pose_graph`** : set it to True to save the pose graph with the additional constraints in the **`output_folder`**.
 * **`crop_frontier_cloud`** : the frontier cloud can be large.
 Setting this flag to True will crop the clouds to make them smaller.
 * **`icp_fitness_score_threshold`** (double): a registration is considered successful if the ICP fitness score of the last ICP registration is lower than this parameter.
+* **`min_distance_between_peaks`** (double): it's an important parameter, it's define the minimum distance between two peaks in the canopy map.
+It represents the minimum distance between two tree trunks in the point clouds.
+If this parameter is too small, peaks that don't correspond to real tree peaks will be found.

 ## Parameters of the optimization pipeline